 There is no set number of these fellowships that will be awarded in any given year; rather, awards will be made to qualifying candidates with qualifying positions.
 Applicants must meet all of the following criteria:

 - Be an HLS 3Ls or judicial law clerks who have had no intervening work experience

+- Obtain a host organization that promises them permanent employment at the end of the fellowship year and who offer training to their fellows.
 Early Decision Fellowships, like all PSVF Organization-Based Fellowships, may be with either nonprofits or government agencies.
-Sponsorship for Early Decision Fellowships is subject to the same Sponsorship Guidelines as all other PSVF sponsorship.
+Host organizations for Early Decision Fellowships are subject to the same Host Organization Guidelines as all other PSVF hosts.

-The deadline for the Early Decision Fellowship is rolling, but applications must be submitted at least one month before the final bar filing deadline (or the regular filing deadline if there is no late filing option) in order for a selection committee to convene.
+Application materials for the Early Decision Fellowship must be submitted at least one month before the final bar filing deadline (or the regular filing deadline if there is no late filing option) in order for a selection committee to convene.

 Applicants should alert Alexa Shabecoff in OPIA, at email@example.com, of their intent to apply as soon as they decide to apply, so that the selection committee meeting can be scheduled.